Economy of the Republic of Ireland: Primary sector

 The primary sector of the economy (including agriculture, forestry, mining and fishing) constitutes about 5% of Irish GDP, and 8% of Irish employment.
 One of Ireland's main agricultural resources is its large fertile pastures, particularly in the midland and southern regions.

 According to Teagasc, the Irish agri-food sector generated 7% of gross value added (€13.9 billion) during 2016, and accounted for 8.5% of national employment and 9.8% of Ireland's merchandise exports.
 This included cattle, beef, and dairy product exports.
 Ireland's agri-food exports include several high-value dairy brands, and are led by a number of Irish companies including Kerry Group, Glanbia, Greencore and Ornua.

-In the late nineteenth century, the island was mostly deforested.
+By the late nineteenth century, the island was mostly deforested.
 In 2005, after years of national afforestation programmes, about 9% of Ireland has become forested.
 It is still one of the least forested countries in the EU and heavily relies on imported wood.
 Its coastline – once abundant in fish, particularly cod – has suffered overfishing and since 1995 the fisheries industry has focused more on aquaculture.
 Freshwater salmon and trout stocks in Ireland's waterways have also been depleted but are being better managed.
 Ireland is a major exporter of zinc to the EU and mining also produces significant quantities of lead and alumina.

 Beyond this, the country has significant deposits of gypsum, limestone, and smaller quantities of copper, silver, gold, barite, and dolomite.
 Peat extraction has historically been important, especially from midland bogs, however more efficient fuels and environmental protection of bogs has reduced peat's importance to the economy.
 Natural gas extraction occurs in the Kinsale Gas Field and the Corrib Gas Field in the southern and western counties, where there is 19.82 bn cubic metres of proven reserves.